Matthew Kessel: Professional career

 Kessel (right) with the St. Louis Blues in 2024.

 Kessel was selected by the St. Louis Blues in the fifth round, 150th overall, in the 2020 NHL entry draft.
 After completing his junior season with the Minutemen, Kessel concluded his collegiate career in signing a two-year, entry-level contract with the Blues on March 28, 2022.
 He was assigned to complete the 2021–22 season with the team's American Hockey League (AHL) affiliate, the Springfield Thunderbirds.

 During the tail end of the 2022–23 season, Kessel was recalled and made his NHL debut with the Blues on April 2, 2023, against the Boston Bruins.
 He played just one more game, two days later, before being sent down to the AHL.

 For the 2023–24 season, Kessel was again assigned to begin the year with the Thunderbirds.
 On December 30, 2023, he was recalled to the Blues.
 On February 13, 2024, he recorded his first NHL point, an assist on a goal by Alexey Toropchenko.
 On March 13, Kessel signed a two-year, one-way contract extension with the Blues.
 In his 37th game, he scored his first NHL goal on April 7, against Lukáš Dostál of the Anaheim Ducks.

+On July 1, 2026, Kessel was signed as a free agent to a one-year, $850,000 contract with the New York Islanders after not receiving a qualifying offer from the Blues.